rdybka/vht/README.md

 ## about
 vahatraker is a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it tries to do one thing well, which in it's instance boils down to driving MIDI devices - with added value of:
+Adhering to Unix philosophy, it tries to do one thing well, which is to drive MIDI, adhering to other doctrines, it tries to enable expression, with added value of:

+- live editing
 - fast workflow
-- live editing
-- intuitive midi-in handling
+- intuitive midi-in
-- freewheel rendering
 - unheard of time signatures
-- ridiculous BPM
 - fractal turtles
 - scenes a'la 'ton

-Frankly speaking, vht was envisaged to replace seq24 in author's "studio" and offers similar functionality (and limitations) with a different approach.
+Frankly speaking, vht was envisaged to replace seq24 in author's "studio" and offers similar functionality (and limitations) with a different approach in places.
 It relies 100% on JACK audio connection kit for input/output/synch and uses jack_capture for rendering.
-Tracker paradigm has been chosen to allow for rhythmic gymnastics otherwise hard to convey and because it's fun.
+The GUI has similar dependencies as gnome-calculator, tracker paradigm was chosen to allow for rhythmic gymnastics otherwise hard to convey and because it's fun.

-Low level stuff is written in C and wrapped in a Python library.
-GUI uses GTK through gobject introspection and is also written in the language we shall no longer spam about.
+Low level stuff was done in C and wrapped in a Python library.
+Monkeyterface employs GTK through gobject introspection and is also written in the language we shall no longer spam about.

 ## dependencies
 ```